powellblyth/recruitment-task/README.md

 - Which format the file is in (Autodiscovery is a TODO) *--filetype=*
 - Which column in the data to apply the maths to *--field=*
 - Which maths to load *--action=*
+- What form of output to use *--output=* Note that currently only screen output is functional

 ## Requirements
 - PHP 7.1 +